Old Campus: Student life

-Old Campus houses freshmen from ten of Yale College's fourteen residential colleges.
-These students are assigned a residential college before starting their studies at Yale, live in Old Campus dormitories during their freshman year, and move into their colleges at the beginning of sophomore year.
-Students assigned to Silliman, Timothy Dwight, Benjamin Franklin, and Pauli Murray live in their colleges for all four years.
+Old Campus houses first years from ten of Yale College's fourteen residential colleges.
+These students are assigned a residential college before starting their studies at Yale, live in Old Campus dormitories during their first year, and move into their colleges at the beginning of sophomore year.
+Students assigned to Silliman, Timothy Dwight, Benjamin Franklin, and Pauli Murray do not live on Old Campus but rather in their colleges for all four years.

 Since the 18th century, Yale's Commencement ceremony has been held on the grounds of the Old Campus.
 Every May, approximately 10,000 chairs are set up for the event and college's Class Day, held the day before and featuring a distinguished speaker.

 During the late 19th century, the Old Campus hosted an annual Tap Night for the upperclassmen on the Old Campus, where juniors were inducted into secret societies.
-An echo of the event occurs with the annual fall a cappella rush, where singing groups race to freshman dorms to choose new members.
-Old Campus hosts several curricular activities, including Freshman Olympics, a competition among the residential colleges, and Spring Fling, an outdoor concert.
-It also houses the Explo at Yale summer program for seven weeks during the summer.
+An echo of the event occurs with the annual fall a cappella rush, where singing groups race to first year dorms to choose new members.
+Old Campus hosts several curricular activities, including First Year Olympics, a competition among the residential colleges, and Spring Fling, an outdoor concert.

 Statues

 There are bronze statues on Old Campus of Nathan Hale (1913, Bela Pratt), Theodore Dwight Woolsey (1896, John Ferguson Weir), and Abraham Pierson (1874, Launt Thompson).
 There are also statues of lions at the entrance to Lanman-Wright Hall.
 Before it was moved to Science Hill, a statue of Benjamin Silliman stood in front of Dwight Hall.

-Copies of the Nathan Hale statue were cast for the Central Intelligence Agency and U.S. Department of Justice.
+Copies of the Nathan Hale statue were cast for the Central Intelligence Agency, the U.S. Department of Justice (see Statue of Nathan Hale (New York City)), the Tribune Tower in Chicago (see Statue of Nathan Hale (Chicago)), and Fort Nathan Hale.